First Event-by-Event Identification of Cherenkov Radiation from Sub-MeV Particles in Liquid Argon

 With all cuts applied, including $\geq 1$ hit in the Cherenkov enhanced region on the uncoated PMTs, we find 9.78\% and 9.10\% selection efficiency in data and simulation, respectively.
 Given that this analysis only uses the uncoated PMTs, which provide 10\% total photocathode coverage in the detector, it is promising that this simple requirement of $\geq$ 1 hit in the Cherenkov enhanced region provides a high purity Cherenkov sample with adequate efficiency for identifying sub-MeV electromagnetic events.
 In the future, CCM can expand beyond this simple analysis to include information in the early part of the scintillation enhanced region and waveforms from coated PMTs, expecting to further improve the efficiency of isolating Cherenkov light in the early time region.

 If there are at least two hits in the Cherenkov enhanced time region, we calculate the angle between the hits from the center of the hit PMTs and the source location (origin of the detector).
 This exploits the directionality of Cherenkov light compared to the isotropic scintillation and random backgrounds.
 Fig.~\ref{fig:angular_data_vs_mc} shows the calculated angles in the data and simulation.
 The data and total expectation have a clear preference for $0.8 < \cos\theta < 0.9$ as expected for visible Cherenkov photons produced by electrons with kinetic energies $0.7 \lesssim KE \lesssim 1.0$~MeV given the index of refraction in LAr is approximately $1.22$ for visible wavelengths~\cite{Sinnock:1969zz}.
-The scintillation and random background expectations are two orders of magnitude lower in rate and show a flatter angular distribution.
-The $\chi^2$ between data and the total expectation is 30.12 / 20 degrees of freedom.
+The scintillation and random background expectations are two orders of magnitude lower in rate and show a flatter angular distribution, as demonstrated by the residual of the ratio of the background-only expectations to the total expectation.
+The $\chi^2$ between data and the total expectation is 30.12 while the $\chi^2$ between data and the scintillation and random background only hypothesis is 473.60, both for 20 degrees of freedom.
 We reject the scintillation and random background only hypothesis using a $\Delta\chi^2$ test with $>5\sigma$ confidence, indicating event-by-event observation of Cherenkov light from sub-MeV electrons in LAr.

+\paragraph{ Data Driven Validation---} Applying this analysis procedure to a data sample without any expected Cherenkov light further supports these findings. $^{57}$Co decays via electron capture and typically emits $122.06~\rm{keV}$ and $14.41~\rm{keV}$ gamma-rays from $^{57}$Fe de-excitation~\cite{Auble:1977pdy}.
+Both will scatter through the Compton and Photoelectric effects to produce electrons well below the Cherenkov radiation threshold.
+Using cobalt decay data collected during the same run period as the sodium calibration source, we have applied the same technique of selecting the Cherenkov enhanced time region and examining number of hits in the uncoated PMTs.

+Fig.~\ref{fig:cobalt_nhits} demonstrates the difference in rates of hits in the early time region on the uncoated PMTs in data with expected Cherenkov hits, sodium decays, and without, cobalt decays.
+For the sodium data, 9.78\% of events have $\ge~1$ hit while in the cobalt data, only 0.79\% of events have $\ge~1$ hit.
+This rate of hits in the cobalt data is in line with the expected scintillation and random background contamination demonstrated in Fig.~\ref{fig:nhits}, 0.51\% of events have $\ge~1$ hit.